Rudolf Steiner in the Waldorf School

 in pure intent,

 and in good will:3No copy exists of the version of the verse that was sealed up in the foundation stone.
 It is reproduced here according to the stenographic record of what Rudolf Steiner read at the ceremony.
 An apparently earlier version, different in minor details, has been found in a notebook of Rudolf Steiner’s.
 See Wahrspruchworte—Richtspruchworte, second edition, Dornach, 1953.
-[Translator’s note: Neither version is included in Arvia MacKaye Ege’s translation of selections from the Wakrspruchworte, ( Truth-Wiought-Words).]
+[Translator’s note: Neither version is included in Arvia MacKaye Ege’s translation of selections from the Wakrspruchworte, ( Truth-Wiought-Words).](signatures of Emil Molt, Herr Weippert, Rudolf Steiner, Marie Steiner, and members of the faculty, the Waldorf School Association, the Board of Directors of the Kommenden Tag, and Association for Social Threefolding.)

 We place this document in the pentagonal dodecahedron, which is the symbol of the active power of the human heart and spirit, of the power that we will apply with all our strength to what is to come about in this school.
 Let us now place the pentagonal dodecahedron with this document into the ground.